Deploying Grafana to Kubernetes

 Setting up Kubernetes Monitoring using MetricFire

-The setup which we have done above works for very basic Kubernetes infrastructure which would contain just a few nodes.
-In order to handle production level load, which would be a few hundred nodes and upwards of a few Mbps network traffic, you would need to scale out both Graphite and Grafana to handle the increasing load.
+The setup we have done above works for very basic Kubernetes infrastructure, which would contain just a few nodes.
+In order to handle the production-level load, which would be a few hundred nodes and upwards of a few Mbps network traffic, you would need to scale out both Graphite and Grafana to handle the increasing load.

 That’s where Hosted Graphite and Hosted Grafana come into the picture.
-It allows you to scale for long-term storage, as well as provides redundant storage of data without you having to go through the arduous process of setting up Graphite and Grafana as detailed above.
+They allow you to scale for long-term storage and provide redundant data storage without going through the arduous process of setting up Graphite and Grafana, as detailed above.

 Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open-source projects.
-Configuring the Snap Daemon to send Kubernetes metrics to your MetricFire account is simple and just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
+Configuring the Telegraf agent as a Daemonset that forwards node/pod metrics to send Kubernetes metrics to your MetricFire account is simple.
+It just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
 Check out our article Monitoring Kubernetes with Hosted Graphite to learn how to set up monitoring your Kubernetes infrastructure quickly and easily using our Hosted service.

 Conclusion

 Deploying Grafana to a Kubernetes cluster is very simple.
-In this post, we have created a step-by-step guide that helps make the process seamless for you.
+In this post, we have created a step-by-step guide that helps make the process seamless.
 Grafana’s versatility and flexibility allow you to adapt it to your specific needs, making it an excellent choice if you need to monitor, analyze, or visualize data.

 Try out our free trial and start making dashboards right away.
 Also, feel free to book a demo if you have questions about what our service can do for you.